 - Lost productivity

 - Workplace losses

 - Legal and court expenses

 This figure still fails to capture the intangible losses to quality of life that inevitably stems from these crashes.
 While great strides have been made in recent years to drive down the drunk driving rate, it’s still a major problem on Florida roads.

 State legislators in 2014 tightened DUI penalties for first-time offenders arrested with a blood-alcohol content of 0.15 or greater.
 For them, ignition interlock devices are mandatory.
 Still, safety advocates say this law should be even further expanded to require it for all first-time offenders.

 Mothers Against Drunk Driving reports there were 41,000 DUI arrests in Florida in 2014 and 26,300 convictions.
 The agency notes the average first-time offender has driven impaired at least 80 times prior to his or her first arrest for the crime, meaning these figures are just a small snapshot of the problem.Florida Dram Shop Laws, Vicarious Liability

-In most drunk driving cases, the first person we seek to hold liable is the drunk driver and his or her insurance company.
+In most drunk driving cases, the first person our Fort Lauderdale lawyers seek to hold liable is the drunk driver and his or her insurance company.

 But other entities may likewise be held responsible.